-As of September 15, 2020 Municipal Enforcement Officers have conducted 388 site visits and issued 1 ticket related to the enforcement and education of the Face Coverings Bylaw.
-There have been 19 requests by residents and 3 requests from business to Municipal Enforcement asking for an officer to patrol certain areas of the community.
+As of September 15, 2020 Municipal Enforcement Officers have conducted 388 site visits and issued one ticket related to the enforcement and education of the Face Coverings Bylaw.
+There have been 19 requests by residents and three requests from businesses to Municipal Enforcement asking for an officer to patrol certain areas of the community.
 There have been no requests from residents to Municipal Enforcement to investigate incidents of harassment.